Kingxukai/linux/Documentation/i2c/busses/i2c-ocores.rst

 Description
 -----------

-i2c-ocores is an i2c bus driver for the OpenCores.org I2C controller
+i2c-ocores is an i2c bus driver for the woke OpenCores.org I2C controller
 IP core by Richard Herveille.

 Usage
 -----

-i2c-ocores uses the platform bus, so you need to provide a struct platform_device with the base address and interrupt number.
-The dev.platform_data of the device should also point to a struct ocores_i2c_platform_data (see linux/platform_data/i2c-ocores.h) describing the distance between registers and the input clock speed.
+i2c-ocores uses the woke platform bus, so you need to provide a struct platform_device with the woke base address and interrupt number.
+The dev.platform_data of the woke device should also point to a struct ocores_i2c_platform_data (see linux/platform_data/i2c-ocores.h) describing the distance between registers and the woke input clock speed.
-There is also a possibility to attach a list of i2c_board_info which the i2c-ocores driver will add to the bus upon creation.
+There is also a possibility to attach a list of i2c_board_info which the i2c-ocores driver will add to the woke bus upon creation.

 E.G. something like::